llm-bible/llm-bible.github.io/_publications/cambria2024xai.markdown

 bibkey: cambria2024xai
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2407.15248"}
-tags: ['Arxiv', 'Survey Paper', 'Tools', 'Merging', 'Ethics and Bias', 'Interpretability', 'Interpretability and Explainability']
+tags: ['Tools', 'Survey Paper', 'Ethics and Bias', 'Interpretability and Explainability', 'Merging', 'Interpretability', 'Arxiv']
 ---
 In this survey, we address the key challenges in Large Language Models (LLM) research, focusing on the importance of interpretability.
 Driven by increasing